Top 5 Multisensory Learning Tools

 Pros

-• Provides great sensory therapy in a fun design that makes kids want to comply - they have no idea they’re gaining skills and participating in therapy as they play
+• Provides great sensory therapy in a fun design that makes kids want to play

 • Easy to operate with any kind of capability switch so everyone can participate